equinor/TimeSeriesAnalysis/contributing.md

 To keep things simple and maintainable, adding file drivers is something we would like to keep outside of the repository (even though we have broken our own rule and added support for comma-separated-variable files).

-The same goes for other areas than file IO. **Filters** for instance, they are many different ways to make a filter, but this repository is not an encyclopedia of every possible such methods.
+The same goes for other areas than file IO. **Filters** for instance, they are many different ways to make a filter, but this repository is not an encyclopedia of every possible such method.

 It is hard to give absolute rules, but some guidelines to consider before proposing to add new functionality to this class library:
 - If the functionality is useful on its won, could the functionality instead be a stand-alone repository and ``NuGet`` package?
 - If the stand-alone functionality *already exists* on ``NuGet`` in another repository, it is probably better for users to just pull in that package.
 - If the new feature does a task like process modeling, filtering or PID-control in a different way than what the repository already does, there should be a clear benefit of the new approach in terms of *performance* or *features*.
+- This repository is aimed toward **industrial applications**, so esoteric methods(i.e. of specicial, rare or unusual interest) that have academic interest but lack proven practical benefit on real-world data from real-world systems are better left outside this package.
 - If the new feature *builds on top* of existing functionality it could be interesting to add in, but only if it is
 	- **generally applicable methodology** with
 	- **practical and industrial** use-cases.